 If the motor room temperature sensor detects an excessive temperature the lift will respond in the following manner.
-On Normal Service the lift will stop at the next floor without opening its doors, then return to the bottom floor and open its doors.
+On normal or special service the lift will stop at the next floor, park with its doors open and remain out of service until the thermistor is de-activated.
 On Fire Service the lift will stop at the next floor and remain there with its doors closed.
-On Special Service the lift will stop at the next floor and remain there with the doors open.